marcjones/WWE-Network-Downloader/README.md

 WWE Network 2.0 Downloader (Improved)

-Freyta's WWE Network 2.0 Downloader using Python3.
+Fork of Freyta's WWE Network 2.0 Downloader using Python3.
 This was coded by me from scratch, ideas were taken from youtube-dl.

 Features include the following:
+- Download single episodes or whole seasons
-- Downloading from set start times
-- Ending at certain times (i.e. only downloading certain matches)
+- Downloading episodes between set start and end times (i.e. only downloading certain matches)
-- Qualtiy selection (1 being 1080p, 6 being 288p)
+- Quality selection (0 being 1080p high, 6 being 288p)
-- Kodi NFO file creations (TV episode and Series only at the moment - PPV needs to be added)
-- Part downloading of files.
+- Partial downloading of seasons, limiting by number of episodes or starting / stopping at specific episodes

 ### Prerequisites